liferay/liferay-docs/discover/analytics-cloud/articles/03-understanding-people/05-profiling-accounts.markdown

 -   Known Individuals
 -   Associated Segments

-If more information is available for each, you can access it via its link.
+If more information is available for each tab, you can access it via its link.
 For example, a *View All Activities* link is at the bottom of the Account Activities pane.
 Clicking this link takes you to the Activities tab, which shows more detailed information about activities.